Where Can Americans Travel Right Now? A Country-by-country Guide

 Dominica reopened its borders to tourists on Aug.
 7, according to the Discover Dominica Authority.
-Travelers must show a negative COVID-19 test taken 24 to 72 hours before arrival and submit an online health questionnaire at least 24 hours prior to arrival.
+Travelers from high-risk countries (which the U.S. is considered one) must show a negative COVID-19 PCR test taken 24 to 72 hours before arrival and submit an online health questionnaire at least 24 hours prior to arrival.

 The Dominican Republic lifted border restrictions on July 1.
-As part of its newly announced "Responsible Tourism Recovery Plan," visitors will no longer be required to show proof of a negative COVID-19 test in order to enter the country, starting Sept.
-15. Additionally, mass testing will not be performed at the airport upon arrival, but will instead be done at random.
+As part of its newly announced ″Responsible Tourism Recovery Plan," visitors are no longer required to show proof of a negative COVID-19 test in order to enter the country.
+Additionally, mass testing will not be performed at the airport upon arrival, but will instead be done at random.

-To ease some of the concerns of would-be travelers, the Ministry of Tourism, tourists visiting a hotel will be offered a temporary, free travel assistance plan until December 2020.
-In addition to general emergency coverage, the free insurance plan covers COVID-19 testing, as well as cost coverage for long-term stays should a traveler fall ill or need to quarantine.
+Travelers must also fill out a Traveler's Health Affidavit online.
+To ease concerns of would-be travelers, the Ministry of Tourism is offering tourists visiting hotels a temporary, free travel assistance plan for those who arrive by at least March 31.
+In addition to general emergency coverage, the free insurance plan covers coverage for long-term stays should a traveler fall ill or need to quarantine.

-Egypt allowed international tourists and flights to come into its seaside resorts on July 1, according to Reuters, including southern Sinai and the Red Sea province.
+Egypt allowed international tourists and flights to come into its seaside resorts, including southern Sinai and the Red Sea province, on July 1, according to Reuters.
 This follows the suspension of international flights in March.

 U.S. tourists must secure a visa to visit Egypt, according to the State Department.
-And as of Aug.
-15, any foreign visitors must show proof of a negative COVID-19 test taken no more than 72 hours prior to arrival, according to the U.S. Embassy in Egypt.
-Tourists traveling to some areas -- the Red Sea, South Sinai, and Matrouh -- are exempt.
+Travelers must show proof of a negative COVID-19 PCR test taken no more than 96 hours prior to their flight, according to the U.S. Embassy in Egypt.
+Travelers must have a paper copy of the results as digital results will not be accepted.